In addition to the general tips presented on a previous page, the following guidance is offered for each of the resume sections.

 Similar to the work experience section, a projects section can be included on a resume to highlight transferable skills.
 Typically this section will include academic projects, but relevant non-academic projects can be included as well.
 A projects section can be particularly effective for individuals with little to no professional (engineering) work experience.
 Follow the same format as a work experience section for your projects.

 This section can show employers that you excelled to a degree that others recognized you for your accomplishment(s).
 Include any awards that were earned through active involvement.
 Examples might include a “Best Team Project Presentation for Senior Design” or “Third place in the ACM programming competition”.

 Passive awards like scholarships given solely based on GPA (or honors like Dean’s List) are not as important to employers as the recognition earned from demonstrated skill excellence.
 You can include them if you have space, but often times the space is better used to elaborate on other sections.

 References are not part of the resume, but a separate document that should be prepared along with the resume.
-Do not include “References will be furnished on request” on your resume.
+Do not include “References available upon request” on your resume.
 Employers occasionally ask for a list of references during or after an interview when you are a finalist for a position, and therefore, you should have them ready for that situation.

 - The references document should have the same header as the resume.

 - List three to five professionals that can speak to your varied professional and technical skills, and/or work habits.